Choosing a Linux Distro: Server Edition

 Get your hands dirty

 The small footprint of Alpine means you really need to configure a lot of stuff manually.
-Stuff that just works on server distributions like Debian and Ubuntu Server, requires a lot more setup and configuring on Alpine.
+Things that just work on server distributions like Debian and Ubuntu Server, require a lot more setup and configuring on Alpine.
 As well, since Alpine uses a different init system (OpenRC) than most distros (which use systemd), online tutorials and documentation that works with most Linux distributions may not apply to Alpine.

 A fast, light, server